Configure hybrid cloud identity for Azure and Azure Stack applications

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Learn how to configure a hybrid cloud identity for your Azure and Azure Stack applications.
+Learn how to configure a hybrid cloud identity for your Azure and Azure Stack apps.

-You have two options for granting access to your applications in both global Azure and Azure Stack.
+You have two options for granting access to your apps in both global Azure and Azure Stack.

-You use service principals to grant access to your Azure Stack applications for the purpose of deployment or configuration using the Azure Resource Manager in Azure Stack.
+You use service principals to grant access to your Azure Stack apps for deployment or configuration using the Azure Resource Manager in Azure Stack.

-In this tutorial, you will build a sample environment to:
+In this solution, you'll build a sample environment to:

 - Establish a hybrid identity in global Azure and Azure Stack